radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 database.
 And then this controller code might do more: send emails, enqueue background jobs, make requests to external services.
 There is no pre-determined, widely agreed-upon location for this logic; the controller is the place.
+A controller action can often have request logic, business logic, external API calls and response logic all tied up in the one method.

 Testing all these intertwining parts individually is hard work.
-To make sure that it all works together, you often have to write many feature and/or request tests to test the different ways that the controller is called and utilized.
+To make sure that it all works together, you often have to write many feature and/or request tests to test the different ways that the controller action is called and utilized.
 The logic of the controller's actions get intimiately accquainted with the request for that action.
 The lines between the incoming request, the business logic and the outgoing response become blurred.
-The controller's responsibilities are complex.
+The controller's responsibilities are complex because there is no other sensible place for this code to go.

-If the controller action is even mildly complex, then the solution is to just add more private methods to the controller.
+If the controller action is even mildly complex, then one solution is to just add more private methods to the controller, abstracting out the complexities to these methods.
 But then you have a jumble of private methods at the bottom of the controller, with no clear indications of what methods are used in what actions.
 It can be quite a mess.
 Or you'll just go ahead and chuck a method into `ApplicationController` because greater-than-one controllers use that method.

 In this guide, I want to show an alternative viewpoint on how you can structure code that talks to a database, as well as an alternative viewpoint on code that would _usually_ belong in a controller.
 This code leads to a clearer separation of concerns between the many different responsibilities of a Rails application.
 Code doesn't just have to go into controllers, models, views and helpers.
 We can explode it apart better than that.
+Code doesn't have to live in a very small handful of locations.

 The Rails Way™ doesn't have to be the _only_ way.
 In recent years, there's been a groundswell of support behind gems like [rom-rb](http://rom-rb.org/), and the [dry-rb](http://dry-rb.org/) suite of gems.
+These gems are the alternative I was speaking of earlier.

 These gems can make your application's code leaner, cleaner and simpler to understand.
 In this guide, I'll demonstrate how you can use them to clean up some code that you might write in a Rails application.
+Your models will be lean and clean.
+Your controllers will be lean and clean.
+And the things we use to replace this complexity will also be lean and clean.

 But first, I want to go more into depth about the problems with Active Record models.